signifly/laravel-shopify/README.md

 // Delete a product
 $shopify->products()->destroy($id);
 ```

+Check the Shopify API reference to see what is available for each resource.

 ## Documentation
 Until further documentation is provided, please have a look at the tests.